Topological Frobenius algebras: Loop space homology of odd-dimensional spheres

 the based loop homology and based Rabinowitz loop homology, respectively.
 We need to distinguish the cases $n\geq 3$ and $n=1$.

 {\bf The case of odd $n\geq 3$. }

 {\it Rabinowitz loop homology $\wh{\H}_*\Lambda S^n$. } As a ring with respect to $\boldmu$, the Rabinowitz loop homology is given by

 Here $\Lambda$ denotes the exterior algebra and we denote generators in homology by capital letters.
 Thus $\boldmu$ has degree $0$, it is associative, commutative, and unital with unit $\boldeta=\bold1$.
 (We write $\bold1$ in boldface to distinguish it from the identity map $1$.)
-Note that $\wh{\H}_*\Lambda S^n$ is of finite type.
+Note that $\wh{\H}_*\Lambda S^n$ is finite dimensional in each degree and, as such, it is discrete.
 The coproduct is given by